 Traditional Auction Vs Modern Method of Property Auction

-Are you looking to sell your home quickly – maybe because your property has some “issues” or the sale has fallen through and you want to keep your chain intact, or you have a deadline and need to are divorcing and want to free up your cash?
+Are you looking to sell your home quickly – maybe because your sale has fallen through, and you want to keep your chain intact, or you are divorcing and want to free up your cash?

-Whether you need a fast sale on your property detached home in Ynys Mon, want to sell up a bungalow in Gwynedd, or find a new buyer for a period terraced house in Bangor neu Llangefni neu Caergybi, then selling your property at auction could be the answer.
+Whether you need a fast sale on your detached home in Porthaethwy, want to sell up a bungalow in Amlwch, or find a new buyer for a period terraced house in Bangor neu Caernarfon, then selling your property at auction could be the answer.
 However, understanding the different options and how a traditional in-room or online auction differs from the modern auction method is vital.

-While selling your home via a modern property auction follows similar principles as putting it under the hammer, there are differences to be aware of too.
-In this guide, we look at what a modern property auction is, how it works, and the pros and cons of using it versus traditional property auctions.
+While selling your home via a modern property auction follows the same principles as putting it under the hammer, there are differences to be aware of too.
+In this guide, we look at what precisely a modern property auction is, how to sell your house at auction, and the pros and cons of using it versus traditional property auctions.

 What are the different types of property auctions?